WTFAcademy/WTF-Ethers/en/01_HelloVitalik/readme.md

 ![playcode](./img/1-2.png)

 [Playcode](https://playcode.io/) is an online platform for compiling JavaScript.
 You can run `.js` files without configuring `Nodejs`, which is very convenient.
-It is also much faster than the more well-known `codesandbox`.

 ![playcode](./img/1-3.png)

-In this lesson, we will demonstrate using `playcode`.
+In this chapter, we will demonstrate using `playcode`.
 You need to register a free account on the official website, then create a new project with the `Javascript` template by clicking `OPEN PLAYGROUND`, and write the code in the auto-generated `script.js` file.
 However, `playcode` may not be stable when using `ethers`, so we recommend using VScode.

 ## HelloVitalik

 Now, let's write our first program using `ethers` called `HelloVitalik`: it will query Vitalik's ETH balance and output it to the console.
 The entire program only requires 6 lines, very simple!

 **Note**: When running for the first time on `playcode`, it may prompt `module not found`.
 This is because the `ethers` library has not been installed, simply click the `install` button to install it.
+If this does not work, please use VScode locally.

 ![Hello Vitalik](./img/1-4.png)